ivykhanhvy/BACE-MoleculeNet/README.md

 # BACE-MoleculeNet
-Embed BACE dataset from MoleculeNet to ChemProp
+Embedded BACE dataset from MoleculeNet to ChemProp